What Do Mail Clerk or Mail Machine Operator Do?

 - Microsoft Word

 - Microsoft Office

 - Microsoft Outlook

 - Recordkeeping software

 - Financial accounting software

-How to Become a Mail Clerk or Mail Machine Operator
+How do I Become a Mail Clerk or Mail Machine Operator?

-Those interested in being a Mail Clerk or Mail Machine Operator may also be interested in:
+Those thinking about becoming a Mail Clerk or Mail Machine Operator might also be interested in the following careers: